TryQuiet/quiet/packages/frontend/README.md

 `cp /Applications/Tor\ Browser.app/Contents/MacOS/Tor/tor.real ./tor/tor`

-Then use `npm run start` to start Zbay.
+Then use `npm run start` to start Quiet.
 That's it!

 ## Building an installer

-Zbay supports most popular operating systems.
+Quiet supports most popular operating systems.
 If you want to build a version for these platforms use one of our scripts:

 macOS ```npm run dist```